DiogoRibeiro7/multi-level-inventory-sql/README.md

 # multi-level-inventory-sql
 Tracks inventory across raw materials, intermediary products, and finished goods.

+Seed scripts now load a larger set of sample suppliers, materials, and bicycles so the reports and views contain more representative data.

 See ROADMAP.md for the technical roadmap and BUSINESS_ANALYSIS.md for business planning considerations.

 ## Setup